Looking for an employer of record in the Netherlands? Here’s what you need to know

 1. Set up a local entity: Companies can register a local subsidiary to employ Dutch workers, but this requires significant time and effort.

-3. Work with an employer of record: In the Netherlands, you can engage local talent without a local entity while the EOR handles the hiring, management, and compliance tasks for you.
+3. Hire employees: In the Netherlands, you can engage local talent without a local entity, while the workforce management platform offers assistance with onboarding, management, and compliance tasks for you.

-Partnering with an employer of record in the Netherlands
+Partnering with a workforce management platform in the Netherlands

 • Payroll management